Here's a brief guide to what traders are talking about right now

-Here’s a brief guide to what traders are talking about right now, via Dave Lutz, head of ETFs at JonesTrading:
+From Dave Lutz at JonesTrading, here’s a super quick guide to what traders are talking about right now:

 Good Morning!
-US Futures are testing fresh all-time highs, with the Spoos adding 20bp early as we await the end of Earnings season this week.
-Over in Europe, a sea of Green as the DAX turns positive for 2016, climbing 40bp as the Autos are leading across Europe and Fins add small.
-London is adding 30bp, with rallies in staples and HC outweighing a drop in those Miners overnight.
-Volumes are terrible, with most exchanges trading 40-50% below trend as peeps celebrate Assumption day across Europe.
-Asian shares hold near a one-year high – Chinese stocks hit seven-month high on fresh stimulus hopes, leaping 2.5% led by brokers on hopes of a launch of the Shenzhen-Hong Kong Stock Connect, while Aussie gained 20bp as earnings down under gathered steam.
-Nikkei lost 30bp in very light trade, while EM Mixed, with Thai stronger on GDP, while Indonesia lost 1.1% on weak trade data
+Yen is ripping higher this AM.
+Everyone stunned Kuroda shot a blank.
+Smashed EU Equities, with chants of “Sell in May” intensifying.
+Thanks to FB tho, we have QQQs “only” off 50bp while Spoos / Russell a bit worse.
+It’s a sea of red in Europe still, with most exchanges just off overnight lows.
+The DAX and FTSE down 1%, with Banks among biggest losers on the BoJ, and Lloyds getting whacked in London on #s.
+Every sector is buried red in Frankfurt in heavy volume, as Industrials are clubbed for nearly 3%.
+In Asia, Nikkei dove 3.6% as the Yen has its 3rdbiggest gain in 10years and Banks lost over 6%.
+Japan is closed tomorrow — while Shanghai lost 20bp, weighed down by Tech.
+Aussie bucked the trend, jumping 70bp as BHP surged.
+India had a sharp give-back of their bid from yesterday.

-We have a Fresh record low in Gilts, but US and German Yields are relatively unchanged in light trade.
-The $/Y smashed below 101 this AM on Weak Japan GDP, while the Pound slips to three-year low against the euro.
-Commod Currencies jumping, led by Rubles, Pesos and Rands — keeping the DXY basket under water.
-Despite Ore dropping to a 6week low in China, most metals are higher, led by a 1% pop in Silver, while Copper pops 30bp early.
-Oil is climbing to four-week high on more OPEC Chatter, with WTI adding 50bp.
-Natty Gas and Gasoline remain under decent pressure tho, both losing nearly 1%.
-Softs are strong, led by 1%+ pops in Soy and Corn
+Dovish tailwinds from FOMC and “haven” flows flushing toward Treasuries and Gold early — with the US 10YY trying to hold the 50dma down near 1.82%, while the bid under Bunds has driven their 10YY back towards 22bp.
+The $ is under pressure, as the Bank of Japan’s inaction this morning has spooked investors, causing the $/Y to collapse near 108 and the NZ$ ripping as they stood pat on rates.
+Weaker Dollar is a tailwind for commodities, and given Ore jumps back 3% and Rebar climbs 2% in China, the US Miners may outperform a bit.
+WTI is off small, failing yesterday’s $48.50 peak in the overnight but holding near these 5M highs.
+Natty Gas remains under good pressure into Inventory data, losing 2% early.

 Business Insider Emails & Alerts